 10. Use Persuasive Combinations

 It’s important to preface this next item with a reminder that negotiating should not be confused with manipulation.
 However, you can use one of the five conflict resolution strategies developed by Kenneth Thomas and Ralph Kilmann to briefly finesse the situation.
 Yes, being a good negotiator is a bit like being a good salesperson.
 However, the only thing you’re really selling at the end of the day is conflict resolution that allows everyone to walk away feeling satisfied.
 What do “sales tactics” look like when properly used in negotiations?
 This often simply means giving people a choice between two options or scenarios.
 When approaching a negotiation, try to have two solutions that both work for you to some degree.
 You can then present those options for the consideration of the other person.
 This is better than thrusting a single option upon a person because it presents a choice.

 11. Embrace Your Creativity Even When the Topic Doesn’t Feel “Creative”

-The reality that conflict resolution really is an art form is so often lost on people.
-If they only knew how many different pieces had to come together to create a portrait where so many different perspectives, tastes, opinions and desires are reflected!
+The reality that conflict resolution process really is an art form is so often lost on people.
+If they only knew how many different pieces had to come together to create a portrait where so many different perspectives, tastes, opinions, and desires are reflected!
 Use the mindset that you are tapping into your creativity when negotiating.
 This often means thinking way outside the box to try to tie together the interests of varying parties.
 Here’s how to stay on a creative track: